Skip to main content

 Advanced Search

-Kamau has also written for popular audiences in Kenyan newspapers (Daily Nation, The Standard and The East African) and respected analytical blogs such as African Arguments, The Conversation Africa and The Elephant.
+His work has been published in academic journals, including African Affairs and Africa, and books (such as the Routledge Handbook for the Horn of Africa).
+He has also published for popular audiences in Kenyan newspapers including Daily Nation, The Standard (previously a contracted columnist) and The East African as well as in respected online publications such as African Arguments, The Elephant and The Conversation.
 He is the host of The Kenyanist, a podcast that explores the social and political issues that Kenyans face.

 PhD Supervision Availability Yes